baucomputervision/baucomputervision.github.io/jobs.md

 ## Jobs

-Vacancies in ViPr Lab will be posted here.
+Vacancies in BAU Computer Vision Lab will be posted here.

 <!--  ### Funded -->